-Section 3.1 We send you a monthly report called the "SmartSummary"
+Section 3.1 We send you a monthly summary called the SmartSummary

 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
 This way, we can tell you when you have moved from one drug payment stage to the next.
 In particular, there are two types of costs we keep track of: